narrative-io/narrative-jobs/content/en/about/day-in-life-dev.md

 Designing in isolation can lead to analysis paralysis with developers spending time going in circles questioning their decisions; when they finally poke their head out to get help, they have to load context into someone else’s head, re-litigate the decisions they have already made, and fight off scope creep.
-The design review process helps us get to approximate consensus so we can start building and iterating.
+The design review process helps us get to approximate consensus so that we can start building and iterating.

 - Document our decisions for our future selves.